EOCOnline/rangertrak/README.md

 ### eoc.online

 <http://eoc.online> provides free tools for Emergency Operations Centers and local CERT/VOAD/Citizen Corps groups.
-For more information check out <http://eoc.online> & to report issues please visit <https://github.com/EOCOnline/rangertrak>.
+For more information check out <http://eoc.online>.
+We'd LOVE to get your reports of use and suggestions for enhancement.
+To report issues please visit <https://github.com/EOCOnline/rangertrak/issues>.

 ©2022 eoc.online, under the MIT License